 The future of affordable (and sustainable) housing may lie with 3D printing.
-The World’s Advanced Saving Project (WASP) recently unveiled the world’s largest delta-style 3D printer that can build full-size buildings out of mud and clay for nearly zero cost.
-The massive 12-meter-tall (40 feet) BigDelta printer made its official debut and showed off its eco-friendly printing prowess at “Reality of dream,” a three-day event in Massa Lombarda, Italy.
+The World’s Advanced Saving Project (WASP) has unveiled the world’s largest delta-style 3D printer, which can build full-size buildings out of mud and clay for nearly zero cost.
+The massive BigDelta printer stands 12 meters tall (40 feet), and it's nearly completed its first house at a cost of just 48 euros so far.

 Italian innovator Massimo Moretti launched WASP with the goal to “create a means for affordable fabrication of homes, and provide these means to the locals in poverty stricken areas.”
 WASP’s affordable housing solution combines 3D printing with biomimicry, drawing inspiration from the mud dauber wasp that constructs its home from one of the world’s oldest building materials: mud.
 The choice of clay and mud inputs for the portable BigDelta was a conscious choice; although many 3D printers use cement, Moretti chose earth because of its low environmental footprint, local availability, and natural insulating benefits.
 Based on previous prototypes, the BigDelta will presumably build full-size houses using open-source software and a mixture of mud, clay, and plant fibers for reinforcement.